whn09/minimax_h3_h200/DEPLOYMENT_GUIDE.md

 ```

 **The patch is diffed against image commit `c7c03ec53b`.** If you pull a newer `:dev` it may not
-apply; `serve.sh` fails loudly with `PATCH_DOES_NOT_APPLY -- image moved off c7c03ec53b` rather
+apply; `serve.sh` fails loudly with `DOES_NOT_APPLY ... image moved off c7c03ec53b` rather than
-than serving half-patched, and the `&&` in the command above short-circuits the same way.
-Re-diff
+serving half-patched, and the `&&` in the command above short-circuits the same way.
+Re-diff before
-before trusting it on a newer image.
+trusting it on a newer image.

 ### 1.3 Pick a shape by objective